firogh/notes/philosophy/philosophy.md

 There are 4 basic forms of growing in wisdom
 0. nonego, out of knowledges, never experinced
-1. analyzing the basic forms, e.g. english is way of connection between meanings and expressions
+1. analyzing the basic forms, e.g. english is way of connection between meanings and expressions Active learning: is the first criterian for measuring learning effect
 Life-relevant: life knowledge has a internal structure; We are facing the world; Vigor is limited.I cannot do everything.
 Not doing something
+Infinitive dissipation
 Output is better than input
-JIT: e.g. kindle narrtion, soramimi
+JIT: e.g. kindle narrtion, soramimi content state
 Practiced professional
+risk management:
 2. understanding through causality, abstraction, expriment
 3. Feedback
-risk management:
+tactical error. strategic error.
+If stracegic is too large, it will lead tactical error.
 ## the enlish forms
 ### the english problems
 I rest my case;